davidfstr/Crystal-Web-Archiver/README.md

         * Avoid querying the database for revisions of an URL if it is already known that there are no revisions because of other information cached in memory
         * Precompile node selectors used to parse links from HTML
+        * Maximum download speed increased from 1 item/sec to 2 items/sec

 * Parsing improvements
     * Links are parsed in about 18% as much time as before.